Abdal-Shahin/Excel_Sales_Report/README.md

 ### CONCLUSION
 Based on the analysis, it is recommended to target women customers in the top-performing states (UP, Telangana, Tamil Nadu) by promoting offers and ads through the top sales channel, Amazon.
 This strategy is expected to enhance customer engagement and drive higher sales.

-#### Repository Link

-Feel free to explore the detailed analysis and visualizations here: https://github.com/Abdal-Shahin/Excel_Sales_Report/blob/main/Vrinda%20Store%20Data%20Analysis.xlsx

-This project demonstrates my proficiency in Excel, including data cleaning, processing, analysis, and visualization.
-I am excited to apply these skills to contribute to data-driven decision-making in future roles.